-Pop dynasty pays tribute as patriarch Joe Jackson dies aged 89
+Pop dynasty pays tribute as Michael Jackson's father Joe Jackson dies aged 89

 -

-Pop dynasty pays tribute as patriarch Joe Jackson dies aged 89
+Pop dynasty pays tribute as Michael Jackson's father Joe Jackson dies aged 89

 Prince Michael Jackson has paid tribute to his grandfather Joe Jackson following his death, telling him to “fly free”.